FDBoever/ProkComp/README.md

 # ProkComp

-a repository to dump some R, python and bash scripts

 ## Be warned!
-most of these scripts are provisional, may contain bugs, and have to be used with care
+most of these scripts are provisional, may contain bugs, and have to be used with care!!!

 ### Prerequisites